yes-soft-de/yes-apps-wiki/fastlane-ios.md

 It goes like:

 1. Delete the `ios` folder and recreate it using `flutter create --org de.yes-soft .`
-2. Download `Google-Services.plist ` from Firebase.
+2. Download `Google-Services.plist` from Firebase.
-3. Drag and Drop the file from the Downloads Folder into the Runner folder <b>IN THE XCODE WINDOW</b>
+3. Drag and Drop the file from the Downloads Folder into the Runner folder **IN THE XCODE WINDOW**
 4. Create 2 new entitlements to the app, namely we usually need `Apple Push Notification` and `Sign in with Apple`
 5. Open the Google-Services file, and copy the client reserved URL from it.
 6. In Info Tab, Create new URL Type and paste it inside the URL schema past the client reserved URL. ![iOS Url](./ios-url-schema.png)